Risk Arbitrage Today: Whole Foods For Kroger?

 Thursday's Merger Arb Spread

 Every Thursday we will highlight a merger arbitrage spread.
 It could be a spread that looks too large or too small, perhaps a negative spread or just a rather large one.
 This Thursday we look at Cabela's (NYSE:CAB).
-With this week's price cut Bass Pro Shops is slated to pay Cabela's $61.50 per share in cash.
+With this week's price cut, Bass Pro Shops is slated to pay Cabela's $61.50 per share in cash.

-With CAB trading at $57.05 there is a $4.45 spread (CAB doesn't pay a dividend).
-Assuming a August 15 close or 107 days from today (the companies guided to a 3rd quarter close) that equates to a 7.8% spread.
-To convert to an annual rate of return or IRR I use the following equation:
+With CAB trading at $57.05, there is a $4.45 spread (CAB doesn't pay a dividend).
+Assuming an August 15 close or 107 days from today (the companies guided to a 3rd quarter close), that equates to a 7.8% spread.
+To convert to an annual rate of return or IRR, I use the following equation:

 (7.8/X=107/365)